rails/rails/guides/source/configuring.md

 #### `config.eager_load_namespaces`

-Registers namespaces that are eager loaded when `config.eager_load` is `true`.
+Registers namespaces that are eager loaded when `config.eager_load` is set to `true`.
 All namespaces in the list must respond to the `eager_load!` method.

 #### `config.eager_load_paths`

-Accepts an array of paths from which Rails will eager load on boot if cache classes is enabled.
+Accepts an array of paths from which Rails will eager load on boot if `config.cache_classes` is set to `true`.
 Defaults to every folder in the `app` directory of the application.

 #### `config.enable_dependency_loading`

-When true, enables autoloading, even if the application is eager loaded and `config.cache_classes` is set as true.
+When true, enables autoloading, even if the application is eager loaded and `config.cache_classes` is set to `true`.
 Defaults to false.

 #### `config.encoding`